Who makes the determination that the research is exempt?

 Is a protocol needed to submit for a determination of exemption?

 No. The CHOP IRB does not require a full protocol.
 A description of the study should be entered into eIRB Question 3.01 (1.0).
 The question reads "Provide a summary of the proposed study including: 1) the age range of subjects; 2) projected enrollment at CHOP and total enrollment study-wide; and 3) description of study procedures.
-If the study will enroll children, provide the justification for involving children in this research."The information should include enough information so that the IRB can determine that the research qualifies as exempt.
+If the study will enroll children, provide the justification for involving children in this research."The information provided should include enough details so that the IRB can determine that the research qualifies as exempt.

 Does Category 2 apply to research involving children?